Chelsea-Dover/front-end-101/CSS/images_colors.md

 SVG as a format has been around since 1999, but it’s only really seen widespread adoption in the last couple of years as [browser support](http://caniuse.com/#search=svg) finally became more or less uniform.

-As a vector format, SVG filesizes can be truly tiny for simple shapes and flat-color art and gradients (e.g., website icons).
+As a vector format, SVG file sizes can be truly tiny for simple shapes and flat-color art and gradients (e.g., website icons).
 It’s not well-suited for photographic content.

 ![Darth Vader](http://thecraftchop.com/files/images/darth_1.svg)